yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

     Entertainment
      ```

-1. Save those changes to the assistant setup, click continue, and send the same prompt about California drought, provided here again for convenience.
+1. Save those changes to the assistant setup Apply Changes, click Continue, and send the same prompt about California drought, provided here again for convenience.

     ```code
     Severe drought likely in California